 I’ve done nothing but turn myself inside out to please this asshole.
 All because I thought I needed someone to call mine in this stupid world.
 With an absent father, alcoholic gambler for a mother, stuck up know-it-all bitch for a sister, and a little brother who prefers everything and everyone, including his PlayStation, over me, I knew I’d be all alone if I didn’t have Devon.

 Well, fuck that bullshit.

 I’d rather eat pigeon shit for breakfast than accept another serving of Devon’s twisted version of love.

 Sitting up straight in my seat, I turn so I can face him.
 He manages to hit me in the mouth again, but I don’t fall back this time.
 Instead I start swinging myself.

-“No, fuck you.”
+“No. Fuck you.”
 I spit a wad of blood tinged saliva in his face.
 “You’re nothing but a wannabe.
 Your band is pathetic and you’re never going to make it further than where you are now.
-Nobody wants to watch a bunch of out-of-tune losers’ parade in front of them like morons.”
+Nobody wants to watch a bunch of out-of-tune, Nickelback wannabe’s parade in front of them like morons.”

 “Fuck.
 Jesus, Zali,” he protests, holding his hands over his face.
 “Calm the fuck down.
-Fucking psycho bitch.”
+Fucking psycho whore.”